Cardiovascular Fellows

 What attracted you to this program?

-My residency mentors spoke highly of the program at Saint Luke’s Mid America Heart Institute and UMKC.
-It is easy to see why.
+My residency mentors spoke highly of the program at Saint Luke’s Mid America Heart Institute.
 The program offers phenomenal clinical training.
-Most importantly, the program leadership has a track record of supporting their fellows’ career aspirations, even if they are less traditional.
+The faculty is eager to teach and mentor, and we are truly spoiled with the facility and its resources.
+Most importantly, the program leadership has a track record of supporting their fellows’ career aspirations.

-Areas of interest: General cardiology, electrophysiology, medical education
+Areas of interest: Electrophysiology, general cardiology, medical education

 Ain Ejaz, MD